 What determines your car insurance rate?

 - Your driving record: The more accidents and traffic violations you have on your record, the higher your premium is likely to be.
-For example, a DUI can nearly double your premiums, and even a simple speeding ticket can mean more than a 20% rate increase.
+For example, a DUI may nearly double your premiums, and even a simple speeding ticket may mean more than a 20 percent rate increase.
 Similarly, if you are a newer driver without an established driving record, you will likely pay more than a more experienced driver with a clean driving record.

-- Your location: Car insurance rates vary by state and may even factor in your ZIP code, depending on your state’s insurance laws.
-Drivers in urban areas may pay more due to a higher risk of getting into an accident since more cars are on the road.
+- Your location: Car insurance calculation rates vary by state and may even factor in your ZIP code, depending on your state’s insurance laws.
 The incidence of accidents, vehicle theft, vandalism and the severity of these claims in any given area could cause your insurance to be higher or lower.
-For example, the area where you park your car — on the street or in a protected garage — can also make a difference in what you pay.
+The area where you park your car — on the street or in a protected garage — can also make a difference in what you pay.

 - Your age: Because younger drivers tend to have less experience behind the wheel, they are more likely to get into accidents than mature drivers.
 If you are under the age of 25, you will likely pay more for car insurance than someone older.
 Additionally, rates can begin to creep up again after 70.
 However, Hawaii and Massachusetts prohibit the use of age as a rating factor.

 - Your credit score: Your credit may impact your car insurance premium, depending on your state.
 Drivers with a low credit-based insurance score may be more likely to file claims than drivers with higher scores.
 Insurance companies often charge more if you have a low credit score to compensate for the increased risk.
-However, the following states ban the practice of using credit as a rating factor: California, Hawaii, Michigan and Massachusetts.
+However, the following states prohibit or limit the use of credit as a rating factor: California, Hawaii, Michigan and Massachusetts.

 - The type and amount of coverage you have selected: While you have to purchase at least your state’s minimum levels of coverage to drive legally, you may choose to purchase higher limits or optional coverage types.
-Generally, increased limits and adding endorsements will increase your premium, although the coverage provided could make up for the increased cost.
-Purchasing full coverage, which adds both collision and comprehensive coverage, provides more financial protection than minimum coverage in the event of an incident.
+Generally, increased coverage types and limits will increase your premium.

 - The discounts you qualify for: Most car insurance companies offer discounts that might help you save money, like savings when you bundle your home and auto insurance together with the same company or a discount for signing up for paperless statements.
 Some discounts have more of an effect on your premium than others.
 Talking to your agent or company about possible discounts might help you maximize savings opportunities.